 Q: Is using animals to test cosmetics legally required in the United States?

 A: No. The Federal Food, Drug and Cosmetic Act (regulated by the Food and Drug Administration) prohibits the sale of "adulterated" or unsafe cosmetics, but does not require that animal tests be conducted to demonstrate that the cosmetics are safe.

 Q: Are there countries that legally require cosmetics to be tested on animals?

-A: China requires all cosmetics to be tested on animals.
+A: China requires that all cosmetics be tested on animals.
 Therefore, cosmetics companies selling products in China are not cruelty-free.
-Brazil also requires some, but not all, cosmetics be tested on animals.
+Brazil also requires that some, but not all, cosmetics be tested on animals.

 Q: How can cosmetics companies ensure safety without using animal tests?

 A: Companies can ensure the safety of their products by choosing to create them using the thousands of ingredients that have either already been tested or that have a long history of safe use.
 There are already many products on the market that are made using such ingredients.
 Companies also have the option of using existing non-animal tests or investing in and developing alternative non-animal tests for new ingredients.
 There are a growing number of non-animal tests that can be used to assess the short-term safety of previously untested ingredients (see "What are the alternatives to animal testing?").
 Non-animal tests for longer term safety are under development.

 Q: Why do some companies still test cosmetics on animals if it's not required?

 A: Some companies choose to develop and/or use new, untested ingredients in their cosmetic products and to conduct new animal tests to assess the safety of these new ingredients.